 The Temple LL.M. in Trial Advocacy was the first program of its kind in the country.
 It is an ideal fit for those who aspire to perfect both litigation tactics and courtroom performance.
 Prospective applicants are encouraged to speak with alumni who have completed the program.

-Apply Now – The admissions application deadline is April 30, 2016 for a July 16 Advocacy Boot Camp start date!
+Application Deadline Extended – The admissions application deadline has been extended to May 31, 2016 for a July 16 Advocacy Boot Camp start date!

 Please contact our office for more information.